zhangshijie/Design-Patterns-for-iOS/README.md

     This project is used to pratise Design Patterns for iOS.
 I learn from the book of Pro Objectice-C Design Patterns for iOS.

-    Now I have these Design Patterns writeden by Objective-C.
+    Now I have these Design Patterns written by Objective-C.
     1.Singleton
     2.Composite
     3.Iterator